 • The brain – Sometimes there may not be an originating injury, or even if there was, the nerves are operating normally, but the perception of pain is purely psychological.

-• The spinal cord – Injuries or conditions that have effected the spinal cord sometimes have the effect of sending signals to the brain that give the illusion of pain somewhere in the body, despite not having any legitimate medical malady in that area.
+• The spinal cord—Injuries or conditions that have affected the spinal cord sometimes send signals to the brain that give the illusion of pain somewhere in the body despite not having any legitimate medical malady in that area.

 How is Chronic Pain Treated?